MarcoEberle/sd1-Fibonacci/README.md

 **Fn = Fn-1 + Fn-2**
 for n > 1.

-The beginning of the sequence is thus:
+The beginning of the sequence is:

     ( 0 ) , 1 , 1 , 2 , 3 , 5 , 8 , 13 , 21 , 34 , 55 , 89 , 144 , …